Monero logo

 For any hard-fork the minimum this can be is the penalty free zone8.

-Up till hard-fork 10 this is done by just getting the median block weight over the last 100 blocks9, if there are less than 100 blocks just get the median over all the blocks.
+Up until hard-fork 10, this is done by just getting the median block weight over the last 100 blocks9, if there are less than 100 blocks just get the median over all the blocks.

 Now get the median block weight over the last 100 blocks, this is the short term median.